moltin/js-sdk/README.md

 Storage keys used for storage solutions are prefixed with the name provided and end with the relevent feature e.g.
 `my-first-gateway_ep_cart`, `my-first-gateway_ep_credentials` and `my-first-gateway_ep_currency`.

-If no name property is provided to the EPCCGateway function the legacy behaviour included all keys remains the same.
+If no name property is provided to the EPCCGateway function, the legacy naming is maintained:
 `mcart`, `moltinCredentials` and `mcurrency`

 ### Included Headers